ibm-cloud-docs/Registry/registry_tutorial_configure_iam.md

         ```
         {: pre}

-2. Prove that User B can't see anything.
+2. Prove that User B cannot see anything.

     1. Log in as User B, targeting User A's account by running the following command.